First Saturday Science at Metropolitan State University offers a fun hands-on learning opportunity for children!

 The workshops are led and planned by university student workers, university STEM students, interns from the Science Museum of Minnesota, faculty, staff, and other community partners.

 Each month has a different theme.
-The theme for May 11, 2024 will be Insects.
+The theme for Saturday, February 1st will be the Ecosystems.

 - Where: Metro State University

-James R. Carter Science Education Center Room 116
+Jason R. Carter Science Education Center, Room 116

 Extend Learning to Your Home or School Community